Life-the-game/Open-Discussions/README.md

 Discuss with the team and the other contributors on what will be the next features on Life.: https://github.com/Life-the-game/Open-Discussions/issues

 Your opinion matters.
-Make the change, be the revolution.
+Make the change, be the revolution. __Play the game.__